0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 For the full implementation of the filters : [filters.cpp source](https://github.com/0mWindyBug/RansomGuard/blob/main/RansomGuardBeta/RansomGuard/filters.cpp).

 ### PreCreate
-Generally speaking , the PreCreate filter is responsible to filter out any uninteresting I/O requests.
-For now , we are only interested in file opens for R/W , from usermode (so yea , not filtering new files , altough that's going to change later on in the blogpost).
+The PreCreate filter is responsible to filter out any uninteresting I/O requests.
+For now, we are only interested in file opens for R/W , from usermode (right,we are not filtering new files...
+For now.
+It's going to change later on in the blogpost).
-In addition , as we've discussed earlier this is our only chance to capture the initial state of truncated files , if the file might get truncated - we read the file , calculate it's entropy, backup it's contents in memory and pass it all to PostCreate.
+In addition, PreCreate serves as our only chance to capture the initial state of truncated files, if the file might get truncated, we read the file, calculate it's entropy, backup it's contents in memory and pass it all to PostCreate.
-Lastly , we also use this filter to enforce access restrictions : <br/>
+Lastly, we use this filter to enforce access restrictions : <br/>
 * The restore directory shpould be accessible only from kernel mode.
   - The user can connect to RansomGuard's filter port and issue a control to copy the files to a user-accesible location. <br/>
 * A process marked as malicious(ransomware) is blocked from any file-system access.